 Every home has a number of these electrical messengers.
 They are strategically placed around your home to give you the best comfort when it comes to plugging in your appliances.
 But despite being a silent afterthought of anyone looking to charge their phone, these devices actually have their own colorful history.

-The man responsible for the first patented electrical socket was a man named Harvey Hubbel.
+The man responsible for the first patented electrical socket was an electrician named Harvey Hubbel.
 It was patented as far back as 1904 forty years after the first light bulb.
 This marked the first time that electricity could be safely used in a common household.
 Before electrical sockets were used, most electrical devices were hard wired into a power source.
 Not only was it extremely inconvenient but also dangerous.
 A short circuit could easily happen if the polarities of the device were not aligned properly.

 Electrical Sockets In Your Home